discordjs/guide/guide/popular-topics/permissions.md

 ## Roles as bot permissions

-If you want to keep your bots permission checks simple, you might find it sufficient to just check if the member executing the command has a certain role.
+If you want to keep your bot's permission checks simple, you might find it sufficient to just check if the member executing the command has a certain role.

 If you have the role ID, you can simply check if the `.roles` Collection on a GuildMember object includes it, using `.has()`.
 Should you not know the ID and want to check for something like a role named "Mod", you can use `.some()`.